Atanatar II – Enenquea Aran Ondonóreo – ar Tárirya

 It's been a long time since my previous entry in the kings of Gondor series, but I've always wanted to continue, so at last here comes the most glorious of gondorian kings.
 For obvious reasons, I made the border extremely richly decorated, as compared to his predecessors (perhaps even deliberately over-decorated).
 The overall colouring and style is reminiscent of his namesake and ancestor Atanatar I

 and also inspired by gemstones and pearls, symbolizing Atanatar's wealth.
-As for the picture itself, Atanatar is the first king in my series who is shown sitting – to represent his indolence.
+As for the picture itself, I made Atanatar sitting comfortably on his throne (as the first king in this series, others so far were standing) – to show his indolence.
 Also mark the new crown of Gondor.

 pen and coloured pencils

 For my portraits of earlier kings of Gondor, see the Early Kings of Gondor

 Aside from being part of that series, I also submitted this picture for the NEVER SEEN BEFORE contest